dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 A *higher-order function*, or *functional* for short, is anything that can be called that takes one or more eFP/D types as arguments.

-When a higher-order function is called, there are three notable entities to commonly refer to:
+When a higher-order function is called, there are four notable entities to commonly refer to:
 * The *context function,* or *context* for short, is the function that contains the call expresion.
   When the document refers to e.g. a `@safe` context, it is meant that the context function is annotated `@safe`.
 * The *functional* is the higher-order function that is called.